Care & Repair Cymru’s latest research shows that people aged over 60 in Wales are more likely to live in energy inefficient homes.

 For the first time, we can evidence EPC data based not just on location, but also on the age of the person living in the property.
 This is important because older people are at increased risk of illnesses such as respiratory infections, strokes and heart attacks from a cold, energy inefficient property.

-Using the data from 2,479 older people in Wales and the Energy Performance Certificate (EPC) of their homes, we found that:
+Using the data from 2,479 older people in Wales and the EPC of their homes, we found that:

-• 3 out 5 of our sample did not have an up-to-date EPC for their property.
+• 3 out of 5 of our sample did not have an up-to-date EPC for their property.

 • Only 1 in 10 of our sample have an EPC of C or above.